 "See!
 It's not like I'm going off to join a war.
 I just want to be someone that people can rely on when there's trouble."

 "Scarlet there must be safer ways to accomplish that without using any violence."
 Her mother said.

-"There isn't.
+"It's only as a last resort.
 That's why I've been training at school, so I can be ready for anything."

 "But what if you're not ready?"
 Her father asked.